-- Open the Alarms app > Add on watch > Set hour and minutes, then hit Next > Save.
+- Open the Alarms app > Add on watch > Set the time, then hit Next > Save.

 Wear your watch correctly

 To ensure your Galaxy Watch tracks accurately and reliability, wear your watch correctly.
-According to Samsung, your watch should be positioned the width of two-fingers above your ulna, the pointy bone on your wrist.
-A snug fit will improve blood oxygen and heart rate monitoring throughout the night, and should also improve tracking accuracy.
+According to Samsung, your watch should be positioned the width of two fingers above your ulna, the pointy bone on your wrist.
+A snug fit will improve blood oxygen and heart rate monitoring throughout the night and tracking accuracy.